Kinetic mixing, custodial symmetry and a lower bound on the dark $Z^{\prime}$ mass: Kinetic mixing, hidden dark matter scenarios and custodial symmetry.

-The first effect of the kinetic mixing is to produce a non-canonical Lagrangian in the neutral sector.
+where $Q_{d}/2$ denotes the generator of $U(1)_{d}$.
+The first effect of the kinetic mixing term in Eq.(\ref{Lint}) is to produce a non-canonical Lagrangian in the neutral sector.
 A properly normalized Lagrangian requires a redefinition of the fields by the following $GL(2,\mathbb{R})$ transformation \cite{ Babu:1997st}